isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 **Ritual:** Consecration
 **Ritual focus:** Water

-**Fuun, who keeps the stars** appears as a deer as big as a wagon, with a shimmering night-black pelt and antlers that fizz and spit like a shooting star caught in mid-flight.
+**Fulun, who keeps the stars** appears as a deer as big as a wagon, with a shimmering night-black pelt and antlers that fizz and spit like a shooting star caught in mid-flight.

-The people within the realm of **Fuun** hold weekly rituals, at midnight on the seventh day, in well-maintained shrines at the forest's edge.
+The people within the realm of **Fulun** hold weekly rituals, at midnight on the seventh day, in well-maintained shrines at the forest's edge.

 Each shrine contains a large, still pool of holy water, which is filled fresh from the river and consecrated with sacred smoke.
-The people watch in silence as **Fuun** drinks from the holy pool.
+The people watch in silence as **Fulun** drinks from the holy pool.
 In return for their devotion, the people are blessed with the ability to read the stars with great accuracy, and are renowned for their abilities as fortune tellers.

 ### Kree-ook, devourer of all